 2) There is a graceful manner to hold true to our relationships,

-3) There is a graceful manner to hold true to our society…
+3) There is an elegant manner to stay true to our society.

 That all three of these things can be quite different so don’t try to force it all down to one.
 That in itself is a powerful realization and one that helps people balance their lives in a better way, over trying to force oneself to fit in socially at the cost of how you hold yourself personally.

 That on average due to the layered nature of De, I don’t think as De as something to practice against:, I use it instead to look at how I balance my life in terms of my lifestyle and circumstances.

 Finally, Taoism reminds me De expressed within a higher social framework is more graceful when it is held in a manner that allows individuals to be individuals even within larger group settings.

 Taoism helps people release stories.

 People are unruly, when lost in stories.

 To govern a country thru deceit is to rob the country.

 Being open to govern a country is good fortune for the country.

 To know this is also a story.